Wabri/CampusParty19_notes/machine_learning/machine_learning_javascript.md

-#  the future of machine learning and javascript
+#  The Future of Machine Learning and JavaScript

-## infos
+## Infos

 @jawache
 codecraft.tv